bjorn-ali-goransson/warzone2100/README.md

 * [ ] camera position is not saved between games
 * [ ] VTOL turn radius
 * [ ] tank turning arcs
+* [ ] flying debris should spin, when flying and also change it's spinning when hitting the ground

 Make startup images 1080p
 -------------------------